Gin-is-not-real/GITHUB_API_FETCHER/documentation.md

 - When user run the search, **fetch_api.js** functions request an url with fetch(), sometimes adding headers or parameters, that directly fetch data from API.
 They process the answer after receiving it (Promise of fetch()), and generally call a function from **front.js**.

-- **front.js** contains dom vars and function for create the DOM according to script, creating its elements fill with information from objects, and fll the innerHtml or append created nodes.
+- **front.js** contains dom vars and functions for create the DOM according to script, creating its elements fill with information from objects, and fill the innerHtml or append created nodes.
+Dom created is append on html section#main-section.
 -----------------------------------------------------------
 ## FILE STRUCTURE AND FUNCTIONS
 ### index